To be eligible for application to the RHOP program:

 - A biography stating why the student wants to be in RHOP, as this becomes the foundation for the interview/selection process.

-Once accepted into the RHOP program successful completion of the Wayne State College portion of the program includes the following:
+Once accepted into the RHOP program successful completion of the WSC portion of the program includes the following:

-- All math and science courses must be taken at WSC.
+- All pre-requisite courses must be taken at WSC.

 - Once accepted through RHOP, if you decide to pursue a different health profession, you will lose your RHOP status.